abuturabofficial/ibm-cybersecurity-analyst/README.md

 # IBM Cybersecurity Analyst Professional Certificate
 My notes of "IBM Cybersecurity Analyst Professional Certificate".
 This certificate includes following 8 individual courses:

+## **Note:** I have moved to zettelkasten note taking method, and this repo will no longer be updated.
+Currently, I'm not sharing my zettelkasten vault publicly.
+(Though this repo, is currently fully complete, and all courses were done before moving to the zettelkasten method.

 ### 1) Introduction to Cybersecurity Tools & Cyberattacks

 ### 2) Cybersecurity Roles, Processes & Operating System Security